Joint Munitions Command supports 125th VFW National Convention

 |0

-This work, Joint Munitions Command supports 125th VFW National Convention [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Munitions Command supports 125th VFW National Convention, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.